lynndylanhurley/devise_token_auth/README.md

 [Here is a demo](http://ng-token-auth-demo.herokuapp.com/) of this app running with the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module.

+The fully configured api used in the demo can be found [here](https://github.com/lynndylanhurley/devise_token_auth_demo).

 # Dependencies
 This project leverages the following gems: